 6 Things You Need To Know About Cloud Computing

 Cloud services are the preferred data storage method for small businesses.
-Previously, they would use in-house servers for storing their increasing collections of online files.
-However, small businesses have now started to transfer such services to data storage services online.
+Previously, they would use in-house servers for storing their growing collections of online files.
+However, small companies have now started to transfer such services to data storage services online.

 Software As A Service (SaaS)